July 29 2022

 When it comes to promoting your franchise online, social media and website marketing should be your prime areas of focus.

-Marketing your franchise online will also help you understand your audience’s behavioral patterns and how the local market might respond to your products.
+Marketing your franchise online will also help you understand the behavior of your local audience.
 This is essential in determining which regions you’re bound to perform well in and what to avoid.

 Using analytics powered by Facebook, you can find the regions where customers are most engaged with your products.